Different from the Others

 Different from the Others (Anders als die Andern) is a silent German melodramatic film produced during the Weimar Republic.
 It was first released in 1919 and stars Conrad Veidt and Reinhold Schünzel.
-The story was co-written by Richard Oswald and Magnus Hirschfeld, who also had a small part in the film and partially funded the production through his Institute for Sexual Science.
+It was directed by Richard Oswald, and the story co-written by Oswald and Magnus Hirschfeld, who also had a small part in the film and partially funded the production through his Institute for Sexual Science.
 The film was intended as a polemic against the then-current laws under Germany's Paragraph 175, which made homosexuality a criminal offense.
-It is believed to be the first pro-gay film in the world.
+It was one of the first sympathetic portrayals of gay men in cinema.

-Censorship laws were enacted in reaction to films like Anders als die Andern and by October 1920 only doctors and medical researchers could view it.
+Censorship laws were enacted in reaction to films like Different from the Others and by October 1920 only doctors and medical researchers could view it.
 Prints of the film were among the many "decadent" works burned by the Nazis after they came to power in 1933.